Enalean/tuleap-documentation-en/languages/en/user-guide/project-admin.rst

 -  **$group\_id**: project number.

 **Service Description**: Short description of the service.
 It will be displayed as a tooltip when the mouse cursor is over the service label.
+For **System services**, there are special values that become translated strings.
+See the table above.

 **Enabled**: Toggling this check box will simply disable (or enable) the service.
 Disabling a service just means that it no longer appears in the